No More Mashed Foods: The Benefits of Baby Led Weaning

 According to experts, many parents wait too long before they start introducing their baby to solid food.
 Do you know why?

-When a baby starts to chew on his own hand, many parents assume it’s because he’s about to get his first teeth.
-But actually, this is something your baby does to prepare himself for eating.
+When a baby starts to chew on their own hand, many parents assume it’s because they’re about to get their first teeth.
+But actually, this is something your baby does to prepare themself for eating.

-Over and over again, you’ll see your baby put his hand in his mouth.
-And not only his hand, but anything and everything he finds.
-And once he’s got something in his mouth, he starts to chew.
+Over and over again, you’ll see your baby put their hand in their mouth.
+And not only their hand, but anything and everything they find.
+And once they’ve got something in their mouth, they start to chew.

 When the time comes to start giving their baby food, many parents start out with mashed or pureed food.
 However, if your child becomes too accustomed to these textures, problems may arise.

-There may come a point when he no longer feels the need to grab things and put them in his mouth.
-And his curiosity for trying new things may disappear.
+There may come a point when they no longer feel the need to grab things and put them in their mouth.
+And their curiosity for trying new things may disappear.

-Remember that your baby’s nutrition is the foundation for his health.
+Remember that your baby’s nutrition is the foundation for their health.

 “If I eat and sleep well, then I’m not sick”